massalabs/massa-sc-toolkit/packages/sc-deployer/README.md

  * @param binaryArgs - Arguments serialized with Args */
 export function constructor(binaryArgs: StaticArray<u8>): StaticArray<u8> {
   // This line is important.
-It ensure that this function can't be called in the future.
+It ensures that this function can't be called in the future.
   // If you remove this check someone could call your constructor function and reset your SC. if (!callerHasWriteAccess()) {
     return [];